-The bill permits the use of measures and devices to record users of a public transportation facility to facilitate the collection of user fees, and prohibits the use of a recording of the use of a public transportation facility except in the enforcement and collection of user fees for use of the public transportation facility, by a police officer while lawfully enforcing his or her duties as a police officer, or to create statistical reports that do not disclose the identity of the specific users of the [public transportation] facility.
+The bill permits the use of measures and devices to record users of a public transportation facility to facilitate the collection of user fees.
+The bill would prohibit the use or disclosure of a recording of the use of a public transportation facility except in the enforcement and collection of user fees for use of the public transportation facility, by a police officer while lawfully enforcing his or her duties as a police officer, or to create statistical reports that do not disclose the identity of the specific users of the [public transportation] facility.

-Penalties for Failure to Pay a Toll
+Penalties for Failure to Pay a User Fee

-The bill indicates that a person who fails to pay a toll imposed for use of a public transportation facility is responsible for a civil infraction and would be required to pay a civil fine of \$50.00.
-In addition, the person would be required to pay the operator [in this instance the H-3 version of the bill uses the term "operator", rather than "concessionaire"] two times the amount of the user fee.
+The bill indicates that a person who fails to pay a user fee imposed for use of a public transportation facility is responsible for a civil infraction and would be required to pay a civil fine of \$50.00.
+In addition, the person would be required to pay the operator [in this instance bill uses the term "operator", rather than "concessionaire"] two times the amount of the user fee.